+How can we include remote employees in team building activities?
 There’s a lot of value in periodically bringing all of your employees together for a team building exercise.
-When done right, these activities can improve communication, foster cohesion, and bolster morale.
+When done right, these team building activities can improve communication, foster cohesion, and bolster morale.

 While it’s challenging, it’s by no means impossible.
 Let me offer a few specific ways you can include remote employees in team activities.

-Start with some small talk.
+- Start with some small talk.
 One of the disadvantages of being a remote employee is that you don’t get to participate in everyday small talk, like on-campus employees do.
-As a leader, you can encourage your virtual employees by building some space into each conference call or video meeting for personal chat.
-Make it a point to go around to each employee, and especially each remote employee, and ask them something about their family or about how their week is going.
+As a leader, you can encourage your virtual employees.
+Build some space into each conference call or video meeting for personal chat.
+Make it a point to go around to each employee, and especially each remote employee.
+Ask them something about their family or about how their week is going.

-Of course, one final suggestion is to contact a team building expert who can come in and make some specific recommendations—and that’s something I’d love to help with.
+One final suggestion is to contact a team building expert who can come in and make some specific recommendations.
+That’s something I’d love to help with.
 Reach out now and let’s talk about your company culture and team building needs.